damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

 What does include the content of assembly instruction?

 1. Features
-    - What does the assembly of these parts prepare for the final product?
+    - What features the assembly of the parts provide?
+      For example:
+       - provide the parts to facilitate ability to change, and add new components easily.
        - Easy attachment point for differential parts
-       - provide the parts to facilitate ability to change, and add new components easily.
+       - Uses turnbuckles to give multi-degree rotation about 2 separate points, allowing the geometry to be greatly simplified
        - Etc.
  2. Needed skills for assembly
  3. List of the tools for assembly or disassembly